fiskaltrust/rollout-doc/getting-started/sandbox.md

 :::

 ## Introduction

-The Sandbox is *fiskaltrust's* playground.
+The Sandbox is *fiskaltrust's* "playground".
 It features the same functionality as the live system but allows you to **freely try out** the Middleware, the portal, and all other associated systems at **no cost**.

 Key differences are